5 Minute Rapid Presentations

 - Three minutes—best viewership of YouTube videos

-So, you can see that by following a 5-minute format, we're on the leading edge of science communications!
+By following a 5-minute format, you are joining the leading edge of science communications.

 5 Minute Rapid Benefits

 What will you get out of doing a 5 Minute Rapid?

 - Brevity creates excitement.
 Be prepared for robust discussion about your research after the session is over.

 - Combine with a poster presentation, and the 5-minute talk becomes your “advertisement” for the poster session.

 - Experience with being concise gives you tools to communicate effectively with the public, funders, and other audiences.